evansbenj/2022_XB_WGS.md/2025_Audacity_recordings.md

 # Audacity recordings

-In audio setup, need to make sure that the inpu tdevice is set to audiovox so that the hydrophone is being used instead of the built-in mic
+In audacity "Preferences" and "Audio Setup", need to make sure that the input device is set to audiovox so that the hydrophone is being used instead of the built-in mic

 Other settings: